aws/aws-sdk-js-v3/clients/client-cloudwatch-logs/README.md

 log data from CloudWatch Logs using the CloudWatch console.
 Alternatively, you can use CloudWatch Logs commands in the Amazon Web Services CLI, CloudWatch Logs API, or CloudWatch Logs SDK.</p>
+<p>For more information about CloudWatch Logs features, see the
+<a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html">Amazon CloudWatch Logs User Guide</a>.</p>
 <p>You can use CloudWatch Logs to:</p>
 <ul>
 <li>